haberdashPI/vim-multi-repl/README.md

 ## TODO:
 1. create an operator
-2. make the location of the REPL configuraable
+2. Make more of the defaults work correclty on Windows machines
+3. Make the plugin compatible with both Vim 8 and Neovim